5 Preakness handicapping trends to consider

 As an extension of the previous statistic, inside post positions have been advantageous in recent editions of the Preakness.
 Six of the last eight winners started from the inner half of the field, including two winners—American Pharoah (2015) and War of Will (2019)—who broke from the rail.

 Did you know there have been four gate-to-wire Preakness winners over the last dozen years?
 That’s a 33% win rate for pacesetters.
 Rachel Alexandra (2009), Oxbow (2013), American Pharoah (2015), and Justify (2018) all wired the Preakness, while Shackleford (2011), I’ll Have Another (2012), California Chrome (2014), Cloud Computing (2017), War of Will (2019), and even Swiss Skydiver (2020) all employed varying degrees of pace-tracking tactics.

 Just like in most North American dirt races, tactical speed is an asset in the Preakness.
 Unless you’re Exaggerator (2016) capitalizing on a fast pace over a sloppy track, it’s hard to win the Preakness with deep-closing tactics.

 Mid-range longshots are worth considering

 Major longshots are an uncommon sight in the Preakness winner’s circle; the highest-priced winner in Preakness history was 23-1 shot Master Derby in 1975.
-But horses starting in the 11-1 to 15-1 range have won four of the last 10 editions of the Preakness, with new shooters Cloud Computing (2017) and Swiss Skydiver (2020) fitting in this category.
+But horses starting in the 11-1 to 15-1 range have won five of the last 11 editions of the Preakness, with new shooters Cloud Computing (2017), Swiss Skydiver (2020), and Rombauer (2021) fitting in this category.